 Professionally trained either in school or on the job, camera operators do the fieldwork of capturing sports action for the television broadcast.
 They typically are assigned specific parts of the game with other camera operators focusing on different aspects.
 Camera operators often work in the elements and carry heavy loads of equipment as they move to assigned positions.

 Graphics and Replay Technicians

-These engineers, which typically receive broadcast training, specialize in the many graphics that appear during a sports broadcast, from scoring updates, presentations of players names, to play diagrams during the action.
+These engineers, who typically receive broadcast training, specialize in the many graphics that appear during a sports broadcast—from scoring updates, presentations of players names, to play diagrams during the action.

 In television broadcasts, fans expect replays.
 In fact, they expect replays from several angles.
-These professionally trained technicians oversee the video and cue up the replays as needed.
+Professionally-trained reply technicians oversee the video and cue up the replays as needed.
 Often, they may slow the video to a crawl to allow even greater insight.

 Producers and Directors

-These professionals make the decisions that will shape the broadcast, providing story angles to the on-air talent, while making decisions on the look of the show, including camera angles, use of graphics, sound, and all decisions that allow the broadcast to tell the story.
+These professionals make the decisions that will shape the broadcast.
+They are in charge of providing story angles to the on-air talent while making decisions on the look of the show.
+From camera angles to the use of graphics, sound, and all these decisions made by the producers and directors allow the broadcast to tell the story.

 Spotters and Statisticians

 Spotters assist the production crew with names and events during a broadcast.
-In sporting events with a lot of participants, it often is difficult to keep track of every competitor.
-Spotters assist in this role.
+In sporting events with a lot of participants, it often is difficult to keep track of every competitor and spotters assist in this role.

 While there is an official scorekeeper, television and radio broadcasts often rely on their statisticians as well.
 These statisticians will focus on providing figures that give context to the game during play.
 They may advise the announcers and production when a baseball player may be reaching a milestone home run or a football running back is closing in on a 100-yard game.